phurwicz/hover/README.md

 ----

-Draw shapes and apply labels with `hover`, the library for making data annotation blazing fast for engineers.
-You get:
+`hover` makes data annotation blazing fast by putting together `embedding + visualization + callbacks`.

--   A view from above: plot your dataset in 2D with tooltips
+-   :mag: A 2D-embedded view of your dataset with tooltips
     -   See the whole picture while able to inspect every detail.
-    -   Know how much data has been labeled and where they are.
+    -   A variety of tools to help you label data on the fly.
+    -   Works both in Jupyter and as an web app.

--   Balance between speed and precision
+-   :triangular_ruler: Balance between speed and precision
     -   Come up with labels as you inspect the data, no need to pre-define them.
-    -   Identify & label groups of data of any shape or scale.
+    -   Utilize active learning directly in the annotation interface.
-    -   Leverage additional filter conditions such as regex or soft label score.
+    -   Leverage multiple views and filter conditions of the data.

 Check out [@phurwicz/hover-binder](https://github.com/phurwicz/hover-binder) for a list of demo apps.

 ## :flags: Project News

+-   **Dec 8, 2021** We are working on updates to make `hover` more extensible.
+An example would be the usage of `VectorNet`.

 -   **Apr 30, 2021** 0.5.0 is now available.
 Check out the [changelog](https://github.com/phurwicz/hover/blob/main/CHANGELOG.md) for details :partying_face:.
 Some tl-dr for the impatient:
     -   you can now filter selected data with search criteria, or soft label scores, or both!